ueapy/pythoncourse2022-website/src/installation.md

 # Installation instructions

-For this workshop you need to install Python on your laptop!
+For this course you will need to have Python installed on your laptop, inlcuding some extra packages.
 Follow the instructions below to set up your Python environment.
+Make sure you do this do this **before** the course, including running the test as below.
+There will be an **installation party** advertised in the invite email.
-The only requirement is that you have to do this **before** the course!
-Feel free to contact [Tiago](mailto:tiago.silva@cefas.co.uk) if you have any problems with the installation (but better google them first!)
+Feel free to contact [Tiago](mailto:tiago.silva@cefas.co.uk) or [Will](mailto:w.hodder@uea.ac.uk) if you have any problems with the installation (but better do an internet search first!)

-Note: **the course is designed in Python 3.8**.
-Even if you have a different version installed, 3.8 will be installed when creating a conda environment in step 3 below.
+Note: The course is designed in Python 3.8 but even if you have a different version installed, 3.8 will be installed when creating a conda environment in step 3 below.

-## 1. Install Python distribution using Anaconda
+## 1. Install Python distribution

+For Cefas users: Anaconda is very likely to be discontinued at cefas in favour of free alternatives such as [Miniforge3](https://github.com/conda-forge/miniforge).
+If you want to be ahead of the curve install this instead of Anaconda in point 1.1 and 1.2.

 1.1.
 [Download Anaconda with Python 3 for your OS](https://www.anaconda.com/download/).
-If you have a Cefas laptop, **do not** install Python from the Cefas Software Centre.
+If you have a Cefas laptop, it is better **not to install*** the older version on the Cefas Software Centre.

 1.2.
 Install it following [these instructions](https://docs.anaconda.com/anaconda/install/).
 Be sure to select install "just me" when prompted.